14. Text Data

 ## ['G', 'g', 'o', 'l', 'e', 'w', 's', 'k', 'i']

-The above pattern denotes a union of 3 code ranges: digits and ASCII upper- and lowercase letters.
+This pattern denotes the union of three code ranges: ASCII

 Nowadays, in the processing of text in natural languages, this notation